grafana/loki/production/helm/fluent-bit/README.md

     --set loki.serviceName=loki.default.svc.cluster.local
 ```

-If you deploy loki with custom namespace or service name, you must update `loki.serviceName` as you own value.
+If you deploy Loki with a custom namespace or service name, you must change the value above for `loki.serviceName` to the appropriate value.

 The command deploys fluent-bit on the Kubernetes cluster with the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.